Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

 \begin{defn} \delabel{hor-strength} A {\em left (horizontal) strength} on a horizontal double monad $T$ on a horizontally monoidal double category $\Dd$ consists of: \begin{enumerate} [a)] \item a horizontal pseudonatural transformation with 1h-components \\ $t_{A,B}:A\ot T(B)\to T(A\ot B)$ for $A,B\in\Dd$; \item invertible horizontal modifications with horizontally globular 2-cell components

-which fulfill three axioms as in \cite[Figure 3, p.
-10]{HF} (connecting them to the horizontal modifications $p,m,l$ of the horizontally monoidal double category $\Dd$); \item invertible horizontal modifications with horizontally globular 2-cell components
+which fulfill three axioms as in \cite[Figure 3]{HF2} (connecting them to the horizontal modifications $p,m,l$ of the horizontally monoidal double category $\Dd$); \item invertible horizontal modifications with horizontally globular 2-cell components

 which fulfill seven axioms as in \cite[Figure 4, p.
-12]{HF} (three axioms for connecting $w$ and $z$ to the horizontal modifications $l,r,a$ of the horizontal double monad structure of $T$; two for connecting both $z$ and $w$ with $x$, and two for connecting both $z$ and $w$ with $y$). \end{enumerate} \end{defn}
+12]{HF} ({\em i.e.} in Figures 4 and 5 of \cite{HF2}) (three axioms for connecting $w$ and $z$ to the horizontal modifications $l^T,r^T,a^T$ of the horizontal double monad structure of $T$; two for connecting both $z$ and $w$ with $x$, and two for connecting both $z$ and $w$ with $y$). \end{enumerate} \end{defn}

+For vertically globular 2-cells $\omega$ we will call the operation $\omega\mapsto\hat\omega$ as in \equref{2-cell lift} a {\em companion-lift of 2-cells}.

 Coming back to our above reasoning we get to: